parmegv/leap_doc/docs/design/nicknym.md

 The methods differ widely, but they all try to solve the same general problem of proving that a person or organization is in control of a particular key.

+**Nicknym overview**

-Nicknym uses a combination of these methods, utilizing TOFU, X.509, Network Perspective, and additional methods we call "Provider Keys" and "Federated Web of Trust" (FWOT).
+Nicknym solves the binding problem by using a combination of methods, utilizing TOFU, X.509, Network Perspective, and additional methods we call "Provider Keys" and "Federated Web of Trust" (FWOT).

 1. Nicknym starts with TOFU of user keys, because it is easy to do and backward compatible with legacy providers.
 In TOFU, your client naively accept the key of another user when it first encounters it.
-When you TOFU a user key, you are making a bet that possible attackers against you did not have the foresight to specifically target you with a false key during discovery.
+When you accept a key via TOFU, you are making a bet that possible attackers against you did not have the foresight to specifically target you with a false key during discovery.
 2. Next, we add X.509.
 For those providers that publish the public keys of their users, we require that these keys be fetched over validated TLS.
 This makes third party attacks against TOFU more difficult, but also places a lot of trust in the providers (and the Certificate Authorities).
 3. Next, we add a simple form of Network Perspective where the client can ask one provider what key another provider is distributing.
 This allows a user's client to be able to audit their provider and keep them honest in an automated manner.
 If a service provider distributes bogus keys, their users and other providers will be quickly alerted to the problem.
 4. Next, we add Provider Keys.
 If a service provider has a provider key, the public keys of its users are additionally signed by the provider with the "provider key".
 If your client has the correct provider key, you no longer need to TOFU the keys of the provider's users.
 This has the benefit making it possible for a user to issue new keys, and to add support for very short-lived keys rather than trying to use key revocation.
 A service provider is much less likely to lose their private key or have it compromised, a significant problem with TOFU of user keys.